-Now, it doesn’t take a Rocket Scientist to figure out that this is a downtrend without the SMA in place, but it does give you a frame of reference as to how the price is flowing.
+Now, it doesn’t take a rocket scientist to figure out that this is a downtrend without the SMA in place.
+But, it does give you a frame of reference as to how the price is flowing.
 In other words, we already know the price is going down without the help of the Simple Moving Average, but having it on the chart might clarify the pace or the steps that it is moving down in.

-On this chart, we have the same 20SMA that I had before, but I also added a larger SMA to represent the weekly chart.
+On this chart, we have the same 20 SMA that I had before, but I also added a larger SMA to represent the weekly chart.
 Now when you look at the chart, even though it is still falling heavily, you can see that the weekly trend is relatively sideways.

-Using a larger SMA like we did in this example can tell you a few things.
+Using a larger SMA as we did in this example can tell you a few things.
 One thing it might tell you is that a trend like this on the 4HR is ready for a bounce to the upside to re-align itself with the longer time frames.
 If the SMA representing the weekly chart was also headed steeply downward, it could show you confluence, and support the idea of taking a long-term shorty entry.

 Using multiple SMA’s is a great way to make multiple time-frame analysis much simpler.

 Another way to use an SMA is a filter of a given strategy.
 If you have a strategy that has potential but needs some filters, you may want to see if an SMA can play a role as one of those filters.

 For instance, you might have a price action set-up that you like, but you find that it is getting you into too many bad trades.
 You could potentially add an SMA to your plan and require the price to cross through a given SMA or pull back into an SMA in order to qualify entry.
 Also, read about the hidden secrets of moving average.

 Implementing a Simple Moving Average into a strategy: